Every noncompact surface is a leaf of a minimal foliation: Introduction

+The second main point is gluing back the fundamental blocks $\FF^\triangleright$ and $\FF^\triangleleft$ in a suitable way in order to guarantee the existence of a leaf homeomorphic to the chosen one.
+In section \ref{s:transverse gluing} it is shown that gluing maps between the trace foliations of the boundary tori of the foliated blocks are bijective with a suitable space of interval homeomorphisms.
+Therefore the family o gluing maps forms a Baire space.
+In the third section we show several generic properties of these gluing maps.
+Observe that for any gluing map the resulting foliation is still minimal since any foliated block is also minimal.

+The most important concept now is that of ``predefined stabilizer''.
+Topologically, it should be understood as ``predefined junctions of leaves''.
+Instead of working with the whole space of gluing maps, we restrict to those maps where the images of some discrete set of points are defined ``{\em a priori}'' (these points are identified with boundary components of the leaves of the foliated blocks).
+For instance, if we want to create a handle in a leaf, we can predefine the image of just two points in order to reproduce the construction given in Figure~\ref{f:H1} in the leaf passing through those points.

+Now, a Baire type argument implies that for a generic choice of gluing maps with the same predefined images of points no more topologies arise (generically we are always attaching new generic leaves of the foliated blocks to the predefined construction and this does not produce other stabilizers different from the predefined ones).
+As a consequence the leaf passing through the predefined points is homeomorphic to a punctured torus as desired.

+This process can be continued inductively in order to realize any oriented noncompact surface and, moreover, any countable family of surfaces as stated in the Main Theorem~\ref{Main Theorem}.
+This is done in Section~\ref{s:realizing topology}.

 \begin{ack} We want to thank the Uruguayan team formed by professors S. \'Alvarez, J. Brum, M. Martinez and R. Potrie (Universidad Federal de la Rep\'ublica - Uruguay) for their interest, ideas and stimulating talks at Rio and Montevideo.
 We also want to thank Ministerio Ciencia y Educaci\'on (Uruguay) for its support during the research visit of the second author to that institution.
-The second author also wants to thank the Programa Nosso Cientista Estado do Rio de Janeiro 2015-2018 FAPERJ-Brazil (``Din\^amicas n\~ao hiperb\'olicas''), MathAmSud 2019-2020 CAPES-Brazil (``Rigidity and Geometric Structures on Dynamics'') and the CNPq research grant 310915/2019-8 that partially supported this research. \end{ack}
+The second author also wants to thank the Programa Nosso Cientista Estado do Rio de Janeiro 2015-2018 FAPERJ-Brazil (``Din\^amicas n\~ao hiperb\'olicas''), MathAmSud 2019-2020 CAPES-Brazil (``Rigidity and Geometric Structures on Dynamics''), the CNPq research grant 310915/2019-8 and the Ministerio de Ciencia e Innovaci\'on (Spain) grant PID2020-114474GB-I00 that partially supported this research. \end{ack}